ct-js/docs.ctjs.rocks/docs/tips-n-tricks/movement.md

 }
 ```

-## `this.moveContinuousByAxes(cgroup)`
+## `this.moveSmart(cgroup)`

-`this.moveContinuousByAxes` works mainly in the same way as `this.moveContinuous`, as it performs numerous collision checks while moving in a given direction.
-The difference is that `this.moveContinuousByAxes` computes collisions on X and Y axes separately, hence the name.
+`this.moveSmart` works mainly in the same way as `this.moveBullet`, as it performs numerous collision checks while moving in a given direction.
+The difference is that `this.moveSmart` computes collisions on X and Y axes separately, hence the name.
 It may seem like a minor change, but in the result, we get a "sliding" movement that helps avoid obstacles that happen to come along the way.

-Without `this.moveContinuousByAxes(cgroup)`, a copy will get stuck at the nearest obstacle:
+Without `this.moveSmart(cgroup)`, a copy will get stuck at the nearest obstacle:

 ![](./../images/movement/noMoveContinuousByAxes.png)

-With `this.moveContinuousByAxes(cgroup)`, it will slide along the obstacle and then continue its way in the initial direction once there are no more obstacles:
+With `this.moveSmart(cgroup)`, it will slide along the obstacle and then continue its way in the initial direction once there are no more obstacles:

 ![](./../images/movement/moveContinuousByAxes.png)

-Due to that, `moveContinuousByAxes` is often a go-to solution to moving characters — and even mobs — in a game.
+Due to that, `moveSmart` is often a go-to solution to moving characters — and even mobs — in a game.
 Moreover, it works both with platformers and top-down views!
 For platformers, you only need to reset `this.vspeed` if there is an obstacle underneath.
 Otherwise, a copy will smash into the nearest platform at first cosmic speed due to accumulating gravity, as soon as it slips off a ledge.
 Resetting it when there is an obstacle above will also prevent sticking to ceilings :)

-`this.moveContinuousByAxes()` returns values about successful collisions, too.
+`this.moveSmart()` returns values about successful collisions, too.
 As a copy may still move by one axis whilst being blocked on the other, the method returns one of the following:

 * `false` if there were no contacts with obstacles.
 * **An object** with `x` and `y` properties if there was at least one contact on either side.
 Each property may equal to `false` (there was no collision on this axis), `true` (there was a contact with a tile), or some copy.